Hideki Noda (playwright): Works

 The turning point in Noda's career was in late 1992 while he was living in London.
-A year later, he founded Noda Map where he worked at kabukiand opera and produced his own plays.
+A year later, he founded Noda Map where he worked at kabuki and opera and produced his own plays.
 Noda's plays have moved beyond the child's dream world to social issues such as nationalism, colonialism, sexuality and crime.
 The major full-length works are Kill (Kiru, 1994) and Pandora's Bell (Pandora no kane, 1999).